glotzerlab/signac-docs/docs/source/projects.rst

     >>> job == job2
     True

-Whether a job is opened by state point or job id, an instance of :py:class:`~signac.contrib.job.Job` can always be used to retrieve the associated *state point*, the *job id*, and the *workspace* directory with the :py:meth:`~signac.contrib.job.Job.statepoint`, :py:meth:`~signac.contrib.job.Job.get_id`, and :py:meth:`~signac.contrib.job.Job.workspace` methods, respectively:
+Whether a job is opened by state point or job id, an instance of :py:class:`~signac.contrib.job.Job` can always be used to retrieve the associated *state point*, the *job id*, and the *workspace* directory with the :py:attr:`~signac.contrib.job.Job.statepoint`, :py:meth:`~signac.contrib.job.Job.get_id`, and :py:meth:`~signac.contrib.job.Job.workspace` methods, respectively:

 .. code-block:: python